 Enable the Waitlist

-Choose the Waitlist Trigger
+Choose When to Show the Waitlist

-Time to Respond - this is how long attendees can claim their tickets once a spot opens up for them.
+This is how long attendees can claim their tickets once a spot opens up for them.

 Join the Waitlist